They Came to Cordura: Filming

-Dick York suffered a severe back injury during the filming that caused him great pain in his later years, so much so that he was forced to resign from his longtime role of Darrin Stephens on the 1960s television program Bewitched, the injury indeed almost ruining his life.
+Dick York suffered a severe back injury during filming that caused him great pain in his later years, so much so that he was forced to resign from his longtime role of Darrin Stephens on the 1960s television program Bewitched, the injury indeed almost ruining his life.
 In York's own words, "Gary Cooper and I were propelling a handcar carrying several 'wounded' men down [the] railroad track.
 I was on the bottom stroke of this sort of teeter-totter mechanism that made the handcar run.
 I was just lifting the handle up as the director yelled 'cut!' and one of the 'wounded' cast members reached up and grabbed the handle.
 I was suddenly, jarringly, lifting his entire weight off the flatbed—one hundred and eighty pounds [82 kilograms] or so.
 The muscles along the right side of my back tore.
 They just snapped and let loose.
 And that was the start of it all: the pain, the painkillers, the addiction, the lost career."